Utah Car Accidents: Understanding the Statute of Limitations

 The amount of time you have to file a wrongful death claim in Utah is two years, not four.
 And in this case, the clock doesn’t start running on the date of the collision – the two-year period starts on the date of the auto accident victim’s death.
 However, this area of the law can be complex and therefore you should consult with our law office or another attorney before making a determination on the statute of limitations.

 If a collision results in vehicular damage or a car is declared to be a total loss – meaning that the cost of repairs is greater than the value of the vehicle – the owner can file a Utah property damage claim against the negligent driver.
 State law doesn’t require that a case meets certain threshold requirements.

 But, there is a statute of limitations that applies.
 The filing deadline for a Utah property damage claim is three years from the date the auto accident occurred.

 Why You Shouldn’t Wait to Contact a Car Accident Lawyer

 While you have plenty of time to file an auto accident claim in Utah, waiting isn’t in your best interests.
 If you don’t take legal action soon, the insurance company and negligent driver are likely to try to muddy the waters, stating that too much time has passed to accurately determine damages.
 Plus, preparing a solid case takes time – and you don’t want your lawyer to be in a rush to meet the filing deadline.

 There can be many exceptions and different circumstances that affect the statute of limitations on your claim or case.
 For that reason, you should always contact our office or a licensed attorney before relying on any calculation of the statute of limitations, rather than calculating the statute of limitations yourself.

-At Symkoviak Law Firm, based in Salt Lake City, we know what it takes to get results in auto accident claims.
+At Symco Injury Law, based in Salt Lake City, we know what it takes to get results in auto accident claims.
 You can rely on us to fight for the compensation you deserve.
 For a free consultation to discuss your car accident claim with an experienced Utah personal injury attorney, contact us today.